WordPress/gutenberg/docs/reference-guides/block-api/block-context.md

 cd record
 ```

 2. Edit `src/index.js`.
-Insert the `recordId` attribute and `providesContext` property in the `registerBlockType` function and add the registration of the `record-title` block at the bottom.
+Insert the `recordId` attribute and `providesContext` property in the `registerBlockType` function and add the registration of the `record-title` block at the bottom:

 ```js
 registerBlockType( 'my-plugin/record', {